vv-work/CGTS/YuriiAdamovTodo.md

     4. At work:
         - a.
 Sign the work Contract as employee, with the best conditions.
         - b.
 Be in the office in time.
         - c.
 Work hard and be Happy.
+>
+    - Brish colombia province
+    - Medical comission
+    - Ukrainina driving license
+    - Social help for Ukraininas
+    - SIN number and bank account opening
+    - Incorporating myself.

 - [x] A3 Check to ways ticket on [flights.google.com](https://flights.google.com) Vancouver<->Frankfurt for diffrent dates:
 >